See below for details of Pedal Portugal’s guided cycle tours and listings of other bike tour operators.

 The links with the summaries below will take you to details of each guided bicycle holiday.
 To find out what previous riders thought, see our Reviews page.

 The Border Castles Tour explores the north-east Alentejo, riding across the region’s rolling farmland, visiting ancient towns and a string of frontier fortresses and ruined castles, plus Neolithic tombs and a rugged natural park on the Spanish border.
-(October 2020 & October 2021 departures)
+(October 2021 departure)

 The Southern Explorer Tour explores the hills, rolling plains and historic towns of the southern Alentejo before crossing into the Algarve and on to the south coast.
 We visit better known tourist sights, as well as heading off the beaten track to places that get few other visitors.
 (March 2021 departure)

 The Historic Heartland Tour provides a chance to explore some of the highlights of central Portugal, from the hill country near the Spanish border to the pine trees and sandy beaches of the Atlantic coast.
-(May & September 2021 departures.)
+(May 2021 departure)

 The Algarve Coast & Country takes in some of the most scenic scenery of Europe’s south-west corner, including spectacular Cabo São Vicente.
-(December 2020 & February 2021 departures)
+(February 2021 departure)

 Other tour companies